Estate Planning for Real Estate Investors and Landlords: A Guide

 Your estate plan should clearly identify each property’s character (community or separate) and include provisions for managing both types within the trust.

-Estate Tax Planning for High-Value Portfolios
+Tax Strategies for High-Value Real Estate Portfolios

 The current federal estate tax exemption is approximately $13.99 million per individual ($27.98 million for married couples) as of 2025.
 California does not impose a separate state estate tax.
 Most real estate investors will fall below these thresholds.